What Is The Water Cycle, And How Does It Work?

 As a starting point, water needs a primary source and mechanism to enable it to turn into its gaseous form, which will allow it to be transferred through the atmosphere.
 Two processes make this possible:

 Both of these processes fundamentally do the same thing.
 They allow water to be transformed into its gaseous state and escape into the atmosphere.
-The only difference is the source from where it turns into water vapor, and the process through it takes place.
+The only difference is the source from where it turns into water vapor & the process through which it takes place.

 Evaporation occurs when the surface of a body of water in its liquid form is turned into water vapor.
 Primary sources include the ocean, dams, rivers, lakes, and other water bodies with their surfaces exposed to the atmosphere.